PrefectHQ/prefect/docs/concepts/tasks.md

     my_task()
 ```

+Tasks are uniquely identified by a task key, which is a hash composed of the task name, the fully-qualified name of the function, and any tags.
+If the task does not have a name specified, the name is derived from the task function.

 Task calls return a [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture), which represents the status of a task executing in a task runner.
 See [Futures](#futures) for further information.

 The future can be used to retrieve the current [`State`](/api-ref/orion/schemas/states/#prefect.orion.schemas.states.State) of the task run or wait for the task run to enter a final state.
 See [States](/concepts/states/) for further information.